softwarecrash/Solar2MQTT/README.md

 - Building using Platform.io
 - Live web pages with ajax

-# Known Bug:
-- you must manualy add your mqtt server settings in the settings.h then compile and get to the AP and set up WiFi

 # ToDo:
-- add mqtt refresh rate option
-- store mqtt server settings in eprom
 - some other useless things
 - change webpages to dark theme
 - add other inverters